 Every Day Carry

 This is the big category.
 Most knife owners purchase their pocket blade for omnipresent carriage.
 Your knife will become a comforting and aesthetic part of each day.
 You will find more and more uses for it.
 You will, if the habit is new to you, risk losing it at first but quickly get to the point where, like your cell phone, you feel naked without the knife in its usual spot.
 You will use it enough to appreciate sound ergonomics and impeccable construction.
 In any event, you'll want a just-less-than-full-size, round-handled folder.
 If you have sound pocket organizational habits, we can unequivocally recommend our Editors' Choice Benchmade Mini-Barrage 585.
-If you are a little sloppy, losing keys before the sheen wears off, shop around for something of similar dimensions at a fraction of the price.
-Something you won't be as sad to lose.
+If you are a little sloppy, losing keys before the sheen wears off, shop around for something of similar dimensions at a fraction of the price; something you won't be as sad to lose.
+Both of our Best Buy winners fit this bill, and both are suitable for every day carry.
+The Kershaw Leek is long and sleek, while the CRKT Squid is even less expensive and short and stout.

 If you intend to use the knife in the back country, weight and bulk become far more important.
 Sure, carrying a knife every day requires ensuring that its bulk won't interfere.
 However, front country users are far less fanatical about the grams than back country travelers.
 Our Best Buy Kershaw Leek could be just the ticket for folks in this category.
 It's ergonomic and durable enough for everyday usage, but compact and light for extended hikes and climbing.